All Episodes

 It means they're really having to.

-There's George Soros' money behind this.
+There's George Soros money behind this.

-Anyway, when forget the numbers.
+Anyway, forget the numbers.

 Don't sidetrack me here.